CAMBODIA TRAVEL GUIDE CONTENTS

 Perhaps the most festive and exciting holiday celebrated in Cambodia is the water festival, held every year in October or November.
 Marking the change in the flow of the Tonle Sap and Mekong River.
 The city transforms into a festival atmosphere and is a perfect place to experience Khmer culture and its best–and most fun!

 Transportation: The transport from one place to the next is fairly easy in Cambodia and is quite efficient.
-We recommend downloading the Skyscanner App and using the 12Go website to view bus, boat, and train schedules ahead of time.
+We recommend downloading the Skyscanner App and using Bookaway or 12Go website to view bus, boat, and train schedules ahead of time.
+We’ve used these websites all over Asia and it saves us the hassle of lining up in travel agencies or bus stations.

 Cambodia Trip Planning